 Soy Milk and Rice Milk

 Soy milk and rice milk are not a typical choice for the glaze.
 Instead, they can work in place of a pre-batter dip, or combined with flour to make a sticky batter.

-For oven-baked bread, try dipping the food in milk or yogurt, then rolling in the breading or crumbs.
+For oven-baked food, try dipping the food in milk or yogurt then rolling in the breading or crumbs.
 The dairy will help bind the breading while retaining the moisture.

-A combination of custardand water can give your pastries the perfect finish, making them look appealing.
+A combination of custard powder and water can give your pastries the perfect finish, making them look appealing.
 It gives a smooth and lustrous finish.